Diane Teel: Biography

 Teel was born on February 16, 1948, in Seaford, Virginia, and is the daughter of Harry and Hilda White.
 She has one sister, Betty.
 Teel displayed tomboy characteristics from an early age, and often travelled with her father on fishing trips.
 Teel married mechanic Donnie Teel from nearby Williamsburg in 1965.
 She had two children with him.
-Teel started her career in auto racing as an courier for Donnie Teel's co-worker Dale Lemonds.
+Teel started her career in auto racing as a courier for Donnie Teel's co-worker Dale Lemonds.
 She travelled across the states of Virginia and North Carolina searching for spare car parts, and air dried Lemonds' race car by driving it around a peach orchard.
 Outside of racing, Teel drove a school bus on weekdays in the York County area of Virginia as an additional source of income.
 She later won a school bus rodeo which involved a series of parking maneuvers, and driving around an obstacle course.

 Afterward, the promoter of Langley Speedway Joe Carver and her husband entered her at the track which was later described as a "publicity type thing” for a local auto car parts store.
 In the race, Teel spun entering Langley Speedway's front stretch with four laps remaining, and the event was temporarily stopped to allow officials to clear the track.
 Nevertheless, Carver and Teel created a plan to enter her in a full season in the NASCAR Limited Sportsman Division in 1977.
 She drove a 1966 Chevrolet with the number 19 given to her by Baltimore-based car builder Raymond "Tiny" Slayton.
 In her début race, she finished eighth, and took one second-place along with two third-place finishes that year.
 She secured two victories along with several top-ten finishes in the 1978 season and clinched the series championship, which made her the first woman to win a NASCAR track title.
 She was the first woman to secure a victory at Langley Speedway that same year, which made her the first female to win a NASCAR-sanctioned auto racing event.